-The entire issued share capital is owned by Stichting Holding Rabo Covered Bond Company (the "Holding"), a foundation (stichting) established under the laws of the Netherlands.
-The Holding was established on 31 January 2017 and has its registered office at Prins Bernhardplein 200, 1097 JB Amsterdam, The Netherlands.
-The sole director of Holding is Intertrust Management B.V. having its registered office at Prins Bernhardplein 200, 1097 JB Amsterdam, The Netherlands.
+The entire issued share capital is owned by Stichting Holding Rabo Covered Bond Company 2, a foundation (stichting) established under the laws of the Netherlands.
+The Holding was established on 24 April 2019 and has its registered office at Prins Bernhardplein 200, 1097 JB Amsterdam, the Netherlands.
+The sole director of Holding is Intertrust Management B.V. having its registered office at Prins Bernhardplein 200, 1097 JB Amsterdam, the Netherlands.